 One day in 1979 John Blay pitched a tent beside a dam in a spotted gum forest on the southern coast of NSW.
 ‘The site overlooks a patch of yellow waterlilies.
 Further away lilies coloured blue, white and red sparkle on the reflection of thick forest and sky.’

 His family were not far away in the house they had been in for almost a decade—but as Blay lived and worked and listened, the forest began to affect his being in ways he could not undo.
+He began an exploration of the region’s forests, their flora and fauna, that has been ongoing.

 This is a deceptively simple, wise book in the tradition of Thoreau’s Walden – yet as utterly Australian as the scenery it celebrates.